 Students must receive advance approval from the program director for absence of a day immediately preceding or following a scheduled break.
+Such approval will be granted only for extenuating circumstances.
 Failure to follow this policy will result in a corrective action.